-Mind & Brain See Inside Sleep on It: How Snoozing Makes You Smarter During slumber, our brain engages in data analysis, from strengthening memories to solving problems By Robert Stickgold and Jeffrey M. Ellenbogen JUPITERIMAGES In 1865 Friedrich August Kekulé woke up from a strange dream: he imagined a snake forming a circle and biting its own tail.
+Mind Sleep on It: How Snoozing Makes You Smarter During slumber, our brain engages in data analysis, from strengthening memories to solving problems By Robert Stickgold and Jeffrey M. Ellenbogen THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In JUPITERIMAGES In 1865 Friedrich August Kekulé woke up from a strange dream: he imagined a snake forming a circle and biting its own tail.
 Like many organic chemists of the time, Kekulé had been working feverishly to describe the true chemical structure of benzene, a problem that continually eluded understanding.
 But Kekulé’s dream of a snake swallowing its tail, so the story goes, helped him to accurately realize that benzene’s structure formed a ring.
 This insight paved the way for a new understanding of organic chemistry and earned Kekulé a title of nobility in Germany.
 Although most of us have not been ennobled, there is something undeniably familiar about Kekulé’s problem-solving method.
 Whether deciding to go to a particular college, accept a challenging job offer or propose to a future spouse, “sleeping on it” seems to provide the clarity we need to piece together life’s puzzles.
 But how does slumber present us with answers?
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.95 Add To Cart Browse all subscription options!
+Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.